The white sketchers, “jorts,” and dad jokes are just around the corner.

 Decide On The Baby’s Room

-If you hold this decision until the child is born, then you’ve forgone a ton of prep work that will now have to be done while handling the baby.
+If you hold this decision until the child is born, you’ve forgone a ton of prep work that will now have to be done while handling the baby.

 Work with your partner to decide where the baby will sleep and, if possible, designate a specific room as theirs.